 A scroll is a long strip of flexible material which can be rolled up so that it will not take too much space.
 However, it normally only has writing on one side – not a very efficient use of materials.
 Even with the margins allowed for binding, printed books can use the available writing surfaces much more efficiently.

 Plant material, particularly papyrus, was often used for scrolls.
-The papyrus plant was very common in Egypt in ancient times and the writing material of the same name was made from the cellulose pith in the middle of its stalk.
+The papyrus plant was very common in Egypt in ancient times.
+The writing material of the same name was made from the cellulose pith in the middle of its stalk.
 Papyrus was cheap and easy to make in rectangular sheets.
 However, it could not be folded without cracking.
 To make a larger document, several sheets would be fixed together and rolled into a scroll.